 - The supply of highly relevant results through continuous engagement with stakeholders (including potential end-users).
-This involves communicating knowledge effectively and synthesising and repackaging knowledge for non-expert audiences.
-Knowledge communication is not something done at the end of a project, but needs to play an - Knowledge communication is not something done at the end of a project, but needs to play an important role throughout the project (engaging stakeholders, raising interest, etc).
+This involves communicating knowledge effectively and synthesising and repackaging knowledge for non-expert audiences. - Knowledge communication is not something done at the end of a project, but needs to play an important role throughout the project (engaging stakeholders, raising interest, etc).
 Knowledge communication goes beyond one-directional 'dissemination' of research findings, it is a two-sided process.
 It is about engagement and knowledge exchange, brokering, etc. - The usage of results by capacity building of both users as well as producers, and by increasing commitment of stakeholders.